mpaillassa/MaxiMask/README.md

 # MaxiMask
-MaxiMask is a convolutional neural network that detects contaminants in astronomical images.
+MaxiMask is a convolutional neural network (CNN) that detects contaminants in astronomical images.

 # Dependencies
 * Python 2.7